xmos/fwk_voice/doc/getting_started.rst

 Building
 --------

-The following instructions show how to build Avona and run one of the example applications.
+The following instructions show how to build the XMOS Voice Framework and run one of the example applications.
 This procedure is currently supported on MacOS and Linux only.

 #.
-Enter the clone of Avona and initialise submodules
+Enter the clone of the Voice Framework and initialise submodules
      .. code-block:: console

        cd sw_avona